cjacquelineq/cjacquelineq.github.io/README.md

+## About Me
+I am a fourth year student in UC Davis major in Statistics and Economics.
+I am interested in data science.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/cjacquelineq/cjacquelineq.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.